-The Medcalf Project is a vanadium-titanium-iron project located some 470 kilometres southeast of Perth near Lake Johnston, Western Australia.
-The Medcalf Project comprises two granted exploration licences E63/1134 and E63/1855 as well as mining lease M63/656, general purpose licence G63/10 and miscellaneous licences L63/75 and L63/94.
-Together, these licences cover a total area of 38 km2.
+The Medcalf Project is a vanadium-titanium-iron project located some 470 kilometres south east of Perth near Lake Johnston, Western Australia.
+The Medcalf Project comprises of one granted exploration licence E63/1855, two miscellaneous licences L63/75 and L63/94 and two General Purpose licences G63/10 and G63/12 as well as mining lease M63/656.
+Together these licences cover a total area of 38 km2.